C2SM/git-course/advanced/Exercise_3_gitignore.md

 touch README.md
 ```

 Put some content in the *README* file using a file editor, e.g. [Vim](../Unix_Commands.md).
 Good *README* file content could include the title of the project, a description of the project, how to use the project, and/or the contributors to the project.
-The *.md* file extension we have used indicates that the *README* file will be written using the Markdown language, which is a common format for *README* files because it displays well in web browsers.
+The *.md* file extension we have used indicates that the *README* file will be written using the Markdown language, which is a common format for *README* files as it displays well in web browsers.
 [Here](https://www.markdownguide.org/basic-syntax/) are some tips for using the Markdown language.

 Now commit the *README* file to the repository.